RSingKK/A-Novel-Any-angle-2D-MTF-Estimation/README.md

 **(4) Low complexity: It does not rely on HR images as reference.**

-**(5) Re-use: One-time estimated 2D MTF can be repeatedly applied to various raw images for an extended duration.**
+**(5) Reuse: One-time estimated 2D MTF can be repeatedly applied to various raw images for an extended duration.**

 **(6) Automation: It fulfills the automatic sharpening/SISR process during the radiometic correction of raw satellite images in the Satellite Ground Station System.**